 Author: Michael Cardman, Legal Editor

-Updated to include proposed rules under the forthcoming New York City Fair Work Practices ordinances.
+Updated to reflect amendments to the scheduling requirements under the New York City Fair Work Practices ordinances, effective July 18, 2018.

 HR guidance on complying with the FLSA and state employee classification requirements.